Aangan (2017 TV series)

 Aangan is a Pakistani family drama television series premiered on 18 November 2017 on ARY Digital and ended on 12 July 2018.
 It was written by Faiza Iftikhar, directed by Qasim Ali Mureed and created by Humayun Saeed and Shahzad Nasib under Six Sigma Plus.
 The serial was broadcast on ARY Digital, as a part of night prime time slot programming.

-Aangan has an ensemble cast with Mansha Pasha, Qavi Khan, Samina Ahmad, Irsa Ghazal, Mariam Ansari, Hassan Ahmed, Iffat Rahim, Yasra Rizvi, Zainab Qayyum, Waseem Abbas, Paras Masroor, Uzma Hassan, Sahar Hashmi and Mariam Mirza in pivot roles.
+Aangan has an ensemble cast with Mansha Pasha, Qavi Khan, Samina Ahmad, Irsa Ghazal, Hassan Ahmed, Iffat Rahim, Zainab Qayyum, Waseem Abbas, Paras Masroor and Uzma Hassan in ensemble pivotal roles.
 It received three nominations at 18th Lux Style Awards.

 Plot

 Aangan is the story of a joint Punjabi family headed by Mian ji who lives with his wife, Zaitoon Bano, his three sons with their families and an unmarried daughter, Zoya, he has another son staying abroad and another married daughter.
 They are worried about Zoya's marriage.
 Zoya's eldest sister in law, Hajira, invites her friend's son, Aqdus, to come live with them for some time as he lives abroad and is looking for an apartment.
 He falls in love with Zoya and asks his mom to come and ask for her hand in marriage.
 His mom though reluctant (as Zoya is older than Aqdus) asks for her son's marriage with Zoya, which leaves the family shocked as they had expected him to marry Shaina, Hajira's daughter.

 Hajira's son, Sadaan is in love with Afra but cannot marry her as Hajira is against the marriage and wants Shaina to get married first.
 The second daughter in law, Laila has no child and often gets taunted for the same, however her husband, Asim loves her dearly.
 The third daughter in law, Rubeena is pregnant with her fourth child.
 Her husband, Zahid is a moulvi but he does nothing to support her kids or wife who are being looked after by his brothers.
 After Zoya marries Aqdus, the family is happy, but their happiness is cut-short as they find out that Asim has another wife Haseena.
 Also, Sadaan secretly marries Afra with the blessings of Asim, Zahid and his father Sajjad on his side.